American Pit Bull Terrier: Old Family Red Nose

-Old Family Red Nose (OFRN) is an old strain or a family of bloodlines originating in Ireland, and known for their specific and unique reddish coloration.
+Old Family Red Nose (OFRN) is a strain or a family of bloodlines originating in Ireland, and known for their specific and unique reddish coloration.
 Many dogs of the OFRN strain has a copper-red nose and coat, red lips, red toe nails, and red or amber eyes.
-But not every American Pit Bull Terrier with these characteristics is necessarily an OFRN, since for this the dog must have a high percentage of the recognized bloodlines of this family in its pedigree.In the middle of the 19th century, there was a strain of pit dogs in Ireland that were known as "Old Family".
+Not every American Pit Bull Terrier with these characteristics is necessarily an OFRN, since for this the dog must have a high percentage of the recognized bloodlines of this family in its pedigree.In the middle of the 19th century, there was a strain of pit dogs in Ireland that were known as "Old Family".
 At that time, all the bloodlines were closely inbred with each family clan.
-Since red is recessive to all colors but white, the strain was known as "Irish Old Family Reds".
-When the dogs began coming to America, they were already showing the red nose.
-The "Old Family Reds" dogs found their way to America in the 19th century mainly via Irish immigrants though many in the United States did import the breed.
+Since red is recessive to all colors but white, the strain was known as “Irish Old Family Reds.”
+The "Old Family Reds" dogs found their way to America in the 19th century, mainly via Irish immigrants, though many in the United States did import the breed.

-Many strains have been crossed with the Old Family Reds at some time in their existence.
-Consequently, nearly any strain will occasionally throw a red-nosed pup.
-This means that not every red-nose dog is a true OFRN.
-The Old Family Reds produced more than their share of good ones unlike other strains are known.
-Old Family Reds were sought after for their gameness.
-The original strain continues to be bred.

-It was once renowned for its gameness, but now it is bred to maintain its unique reddish color.
+Although once renowned for its gameness, it was later bred to maintain its reddish color.
 Some of the most reputable breeders of the past, such as Lightner, McClintock, Hemphill, Williams, Menefee, Norrod and Wallace have contributed to the preservation and development of the strain.
-Finally, as McNolty said in his 30-30 Journal (1967) "Regardless of one's historical perspective, these old amber-eyed, red-nosed, red-toe-nailed, red-coated dogs represent some of the most significant pit bull history and tradition that stands on four legs today."
+Finally, as McNolty said in his 30-30 Journal (1967), "Regardless of one's historical perspective, these old amber-eyed, red-nosed, red-toe-nailed, red-coated dogs represent some of the most significant pit bull history and tradition that stands on four legs today."